 Appendicitis is swelling (inflammation) of the appendix.
-The appendix is a small pouch attached to the beginning of your large intestine.
+The appendix is a small pouch attached to the large intestine.

-Appendicitis is one of the most common causes of emergency abdominal surgery in the United States.
-It usually occurs when the appendix becomes blocked by feces, a foreign object, or rarely, a tumor.
+Appendicitis is a very common cause of emergency surgery.
+The problem most often occurs when the appendix becomes blocked by feces, a foreign object, or rarely, a tumor.

 The symptoms of appendicitis can vary.
 It can be hard to diagnose appendicitis in young children, the elderly, and women of childbearing age.

-The first symptom is often pain around your belly button.
-The pain may be minor at first, but it becomes more sharp and severe.
-Your appetite will be reduced, and you may have nausea, vomiting, and a low fever.
+The first symptom is often pain around the belly button.
+Pain may be minor at first, but becomes more sharp and severe.
+You may also have a loss of appetite, nausea, vomiting, and a low fever.

-As the swelling in the appendix increases, the pain tends to move into your right lower abdomen.
-It focuses right above the appendix at a place called McBurney's point.
+The pain tends to move into the right lower part of your belly.
+The pain tends to focus at a spot directly above the appendix called McBurney's point.
 This most often occurs 12 to 24 hours after the illness starts.

 If your appendix breaks open (ruptures), you may have less pain for a short time and you may feel better.
-However, once the lining of your abdominal cavity becomes swollen and infected (a condition called peritonitis), the pain gets worse and you become sicker.
+However, the pain soon gets worse and you will feel sicker.

-Because the tests used to diagnose appendicitis are not perfect, sometimes the operation will show that your appendix is normal.
+The tests used to diagnose appendicitis are not perfect.
+As a result, the operation may show that your appendix is normal.
 In that case, the surgeon will remove your appendix and explore the rest of your abdomen for other causes of your pain.

-Call your health care provider if you have abdominal pain in the lower-right portion of your belly, or any other symptoms of appendicitis.
-Also call your doctor if:
+Call your health care provider if you have abdominal pain in the lower-right portion of your belly, or other symptoms of appendicitis.